Emmanuel6565/rke2/README.md

 # rke2
-Role to deploy a rke2 cluster
+Ansible role to deploy a rke2 cluster